News

 GPU’s got game

-The GPU become the gaming platform.
+The GPU becomes the gaming platform.

 Jon Peddie